 Laying a Strong Foundation

-The goal of Phase I orthodontic treatment is to lay the foundation on which the adult teeth will positioned.
+The goal of Phase I orthodontic treatment is to lay the foundation on which the adult teeth will be positioned.
 Early orthodontic intervention allows Dr. Ellis to create adequate space for adult teeth BEFORE these teeth erupt.
-Phase I treatment can often help to minimize the need for aggressive future orthodontic treatment in the teen years.